 Another piece of great news we had recently was from Brad, who was one of the winners of our site anniversary book giveaway.
 When we contacted Brad to tell him he’d won, he told us that he’d already bought a number of copies in the past and had given one to his 60-year-old father who was overweight and had high blood pressure.

-With a combination of MediterrAsian eating and a mild exercise program, Brad

-	said that his dad had lost 35 pounds and was off his blood pressure

-	medication.
-He also told us that his dad’s doctor was so impressed with his

-	results that he went and got a copy as well.
-(Trudy’s parents are both

-	doctors, so this made her particularly proud.)
+With a combination of MediterrAsian eating and a mild exercise program, Brad said that his dad had lost 35 pounds and was off his blood pressure medication.
+He also told us that his dad’s doctor was so impressed with his results that he went and got a copy as well.
+(Trudy’s parents are both doctors, so this made her particularly proud.)

-	Then late last month we learnt of another success story when I stumbled

-	across a blog post by Andee, who had adopted a MediterrAsian way of eating

-	after discovering our website.
-Within four months she said this way of

-	eating alone had lowered her cholesterol to safer levels.
+Then late last month we learned of another success story when I stumbled across a blog post by Andee, who had adopted a MediterrAsian way of eating because she had high blood cholesterol levels.
+Within four months she said this way of eating alone had lowered her cholesterol to safe levels.

-	In our opinion the gift of health is the greatest gift you can give someone,

-	so hearing success stories like these gives us a huge thrill.
-It also

-	confirms our belief that a MediterrAsian way of eating is one of the

-	healthiest and most enjoyable ways you can possibly eat.
+In our opinion the gift of health is the greatest gift you can give someone, so hearing success stories like these gives us a huge thrill.
+It also confirms our belief that a MediterrAsian way of eating is one of the healthiest and most enjoyable ways you can possibly eat.